krz0001/kodama-next/_posts/kodamanews-june23.md

 Some more EDM planned for later this year, but this time, let’s make it Touhou themed!!

-## **We need your help!**

-Of course, with this many albums in the work, we need more help than ever.
-We are in particular looking for different kind of artists and engineers for our upcoming albums.
-If you know someone, or are yourself interested in any of those position, please get in touch with us by Mail/Discord/Twitter DMs.

--   “Katamania!!” chorus singers
+## **“Katamania!!” chorus singers**

-We are looking for as many different vocalists for the chorus part of “Katamari on the Swing”, which will be singed in unison by as many artists as possible.
-Decent recording quality is going to be necessary (home recording fine if the environment is good enough)
+We are looking for as many different vocalists for the chorus part of “Katamari on the Swing”, which will be sung in unison by as many artists as possible.
+Decent recording quality is going to be necessary (home recording fine if the environment is good enough).
+Please get in touch with us by Mail/Discord/Twitter DMs.

--   “Gensokyo Party Vol. 4 DJ Koishi” Cover Artist

-We are looking for a 2D artist to produce the cover art of the album.
-Must display Koishi running a DJ set, with a flashy stylization of any kind.

 ## **Additions to the Website/Discord**